-Manchester has a wide variety of choices for your vacation in Vermont, from luxury Manchester VT hotels to cozy bed and breakfasts in Manchester.
-In-town lodging gives you the opportunity to stay among all the fascinating features of this one-of-a-kind Vermont town.
-There are also many wonderful restaurants in Manchester, from fine dining to small cafes to family restaurants.
-Whether you are in town for business or pleasure, you'll enjoy your stay in beautiful Manchester, Vermont.
+Manchester has a wide variety of choices for your visit to Vermont, from luxury Manchester VT hotels to cozy bed and breakfasts in Manchester.
+Stay in town and walk to dining and shopping; choose out of town for mountain vistas and pastoral surroundings.
+Restaurants in Manchester offer extensive choices from fine dining to small cafes to family restaurants.

 Manchester offers a unique blend of New England charm, style, arts & culture, and is a popular four-season tourist destination for Vermont vacations.